MobilePayDev/MobilePayDev.github.io/docs/webhooks-api.md

 Use a dedicated _Publish Test Notification_ endpoint to receive test notification.
 You must have configured a webhook subscription to initiate it.

+### Webhooks for specific payment points

+It is possible to provide `paymentPointId` when creating or updating webhooks.
+This results in a webhook that receives notifications **only** from that payment point.
+Webhooks without this parameter receive notifications from all payment points.

 ## Available Webhook Events

 ### Payment Points API